myasn1k/json-diff/README.md

 ## To run

-1. Install requirements
-2. Copy `docker-compose.yaml.ex` to `docker-compose.yaml` and edit it
+1. Copy `docker-compose.yaml.ex` to `docker-compose.yaml` and edit it
 	- Set `SLACK` for slack incoming webhook url
 	- Set `MONITOR` as the url to be monitored
 	- Set `TOKEN` for nordvpn authentication